MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-upgrade-planning-for-system-center-2012-service-manager.md

 >  Upgrading from an evaluation version of Service Manager to an evaluation version of Service Manager SP1 *does not* extend the 180\-day evaluation period.

 ## Installation Location
- The default folder for installing Service Manager and Service Manager SP1 is \\Program Files\\Microsoft System Center\\Service Manager 2012.
+ The default folder for installing Service Manager and Service Manager SP1 is \\Program Files\\Microsoft System Center\\Service&nbsp;Manager&nbsp;2012.
 However, when you perform the upgrade to Service Manager SP1, the software is installed in the folder that Service Manager previously used.
 If Service Manager 2010 was previously upgraded to System Center 2012 - Service Manager, then the following folder might be used:

- \\Program Files\\Microsoft System Center\\Service Manager 2010.
+ \\Program Files\\Microsoft System Center\\Service&nbsp;Manager&nbsp;2010.

 ## Language Support
  This release of Service Manager SP1 represents an ongoing progression of support for various languages.
-In System Center Service ManagerÂ 2010, you used the Latin1\_General\_100\_CI\_AS collation for the Turkish language.
+In System Center Service ManagerÂ&nbsp;2010, you used the Latin1\_General\_100\_CI\_AS collation for the Turkish language.
 Service Manager and Service Manager SP1 supports the Turkish\_100\_CI\_AS collation.
-However, if you upgraded from System Center Service ManagerÂ 2010 to System Center 2012 - Service Manager, the collation that was used for the Turkish language \(Latin1\_General\_100\_CI\_AS\) would have been carried forward to System Center 2012 - Service Manager, and will be when you upgrade to System Center 2012 - Service Manager SP1.
+However, if you upgraded from System Center Service ManagerÂ&nbsp;2010 to System Center 2012 - Service Manager, the collation that was used for the Turkish language \(Latin1\_General\_100\_CI\_AS\) would have been carried forward to System Center 2012 - Service Manager, and will be when you upgrade to System Center 2012 - Service Manager SP1.

 ## Hardware Requirements for System Center 2012 - Service Manager SP1
  System Center 2012 - Service Manager SP1 will function on the same hardware that you used for System Center 2012 - Service Manager.